liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/01-front-end-dev-intro.markdown

 for the Liferay AMD Loader.

 While developing JavaScript applications, you may need to access
-@product@-specific information or web services.
+@sharepoint@-specific information or web services.
 The `Liferay` global JavaScript Object
 [exposes this information for you](/docs/7-2/reference/-/knowledge_base/r/liferay-javascript-apis), to use in your JavaScript applications.